-- 7. Fully collateralized repurchase agreements, if it: has a defined termination date, is secured by obligations described by Section 2256.009(a)(1) of the Public Funds Investment Act, requires the securities being purchased by the Authority to be pledged to the Authority, held in the Authority's name, and deposited at the time the investment is made with the Authority or with a third party selected and approved by the Authority, is placed through a primary government securities dealer, approved by the Authority, or a financial institution doing business in the State of Texas; - 8.
-Commercial paper is an authorized investment, if the commercial paper: has a stated maturity of 270 days or fewer from the date of its issuance, and is rated not less than A-1 or P-1 or an equivalent rating by at least two nationally recognized credit agencies or one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit issued by a bank organized and existing under the laws of the United States or any state; - 9.
+- 8. Commercial paper is an authorized investment, if the commercial paper: has a stated maturity of 270 days or fewer from the date of its issuance, and is rated not less than A-1 or P-1 or an equivalent rating by at least two nationally recognized credit agencies or one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit issued by a bank organized and existing under the laws of the United States or any state; - 9.
 Eligible investment pools if the Board of Directors, by resolution, authorizes investment in the particular pool.
 An investment pool shall invest funds it receives from entities in authorized investments permitted by the Public Funds Investment Act.
 The Authority by contract may delegate to an investment pool the authority to hold legal title as custodian of investments purchased with its local funds.

 The Authority participates in three Local Government Investment Pools (LGIPs): Texpool, Texas Class and U.S. Bank Government Obligation Fund.
 The State Comptroller oversees Texpool with Federated Securities Corporation managing the daily operations of the pool under a contract with the State Comptroller.
 Advisory boards consisting of participants or their designees, maintains oversight responsibility for Texas Class.
 The U.S. Bank Government Obligation Fund is managed by U.S. Bancorp Asset Management, Inc. for the daily operations.
 These external investment pools are not registered with the Securities and Exchange Commission, and the Authority's fair value of its position in these pools are not the same as the value of the pool shares.
-These funds seek to maintain a constant net asset value of \$ 1.00, although this cannot be fully guaranteed.
+These funds seek to maintain a constant net asset value of \$1.00, although this cannot be fully guaranteed.

 The Authority invests in Texpool, Texas Class and U.S. Bank Government Obligation Fund to provide its liquidity needs.
 Texpool, Texas Class and U.S. Bank Government Obligation Fund are local government investment pools that were established in conformity with the Interlocal Cooperation Act, Chapter 791 of the Texas Government Code and the Public Funds Investment Act, Chapter 2256 of the Code.
 Texpool and Texas Class are 2(a)7 like funds, meaning that they are structured similar to a money market mutual fund.
 Such funds allow shareholders the ability to deposit or withdraw funds on a daily basis.
 Interest rates are also adjusted on a daily basis.
-Such funds seek to maintain a constant net asset value of \$ 1.00, although this cannot be fully guaranteed.
+Such funds seek to maintain a constant net asset value of \$1.00, although this cannot be fully guaranteed.
 Texpool, Texas Class and U.S. Bank Government Obligation Fund are rated AAA and must maintain a dollar weighted average maturity not to exceed 60 days, which is the limit.

-At September 30, 2023 Texpool, Texas Class and U.S. Bank Government Obligation Fund had a weighted average maturity of 28 days, 49 days and 24 days, respectively.
-Although Texpool, Texas Class and U.S. Bank Government Obligation Fund portfolios had a weighted average maturity of 28 days, 49 days and 24 days, respectively, the Authority considers holdings in these funds to have a one day weighted average maturity.
+At September 30, 2024 Texpool, Texas Class and U.S. Bank Government Obligation Fund had a weighted average maturity of 26 days, 36 days and 38 days, respectively.
+Although Texpool, Texas Class and U.S. Bank Government Obligation Fund portfolios had a weighted average maturity of 26 days, 36 days and 38 days, respectively, the Authority considers holdings in these funds to have a one day weighted average maturity.
 This is due to the fact that the share position can usually be redeemed each day at the discretion of the shareholder, unless there has been a significant change in value.

-Notes to the Financial Statements For the Year Ended September 30, 2023
+Notes to the Financial Statements For the Year Ended September 30, 2024